-Finally, I want to conclude by bringing home the main points of this talk.
+Finally, I wanted to conclude by bringing home the main points of this talk.
 The social sciences can be useful to marine protected area management and education because it provides information on the people side of management.
 Who they are, what they're doing, when, where, how and why.
-For educators, because of your existing work with stakeholders, you can benefit tremendously from better incorporating the social sciences into your programs.
+For educators, because of your existing work with stakeholders, you have a tremendous amount to benefit from better incorporating the social sciences into your programs.
 It provides you information such as cultural value as well as economic value, and it provides information on the people you're communicating with and educating so you can tailor your programs to best suit their needs.